eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 - impl
 - utest

-#### Server updates agent node resource availability
+#### ServerState updates agent node resource availability
 `swdd~server-updates-resource-availability~1`

 Status: approved

-When the Ankaios server receives a new agent load status, the Ankaios server shall update its internal state with agent node resource availability information regarding the cpu load and the free memory.
+When the ServerState receives a new agent load status, the ServerState shall update its internal state with agent node resource availability information regarding the cpu load and the free memory.

-Rationale:
-The server state shall need in the future the resource availability info for scheduling tasks.

 Tags:
-- AnkaiosServer
 - ServerState

 Needs: